 We found scalability better on Linux systems and running Java with -server and pinning threads to exclusive CPUs and after making sure CPUs are available on your system.

-We recommend looking at LMAX Disruptor, an inter-thread messaging library.
+We recommend looking at LMAX Disruptor, an inter-thread messaging library, for setting up processing stages.
+Disruptor, however, is reportedly less suitable for setting up a worker pool.